ZAZZLE’S DEPARTMENT TREE

 In September 2018, we released our new department tree, which categorizes where all the products live on our site.
 Understanding the layout of the new department tree will help you understand where best to publish your products.
 When Zazzle first launched, we had just a handful of staple products that customers could personalize – t-shirts, mugs, etc. We’ve grown substantially since then and now have millions of products in our marketplace.
 By reimagining our department tree, we’ve made it faster and easier for customers to surface the products that they are specifically looking for.

-What’s really key here for you designers to understand is that this new department tree isn’t about the product you’re designing on, but instead on the intent you’re designing for.
+What’s really key here for you creators to understand is that this new department tree isn’t about the product you’re designing on, but instead on the intent you’re designing for.
 Before, when someone searched for ‘Invitations,’ it took them to a large mass of all the invitation types possible.
 Now, one can find all wedding invites in its own vertical, while birthday invites, baby invites, and graduation invites all have their own separate categories.

 In addition to those individual departments, we’ve added a bunch of filters to better help customers find exactly what they’re looking for more quickly.
 So in the case of invitations, a person can also filter by price, orientation, shape, size, etc.